JAForbes/blog/posts/node-scripting-tips.md

     .catch(console.error)
 ```

-It does!
-It just logs the total and then the results.
-Now those who know me well may be suprised I used a while loop for that as I'm all about functional programming.
-Why not use recursion, especially as it's async?
+Those who know me well may be suprised I used a `while` loop as I'm all about functional programming.
+Why not use recursion, especially as it's `async` (where stack overflow is impossible)?

-The main reason is, I just knew that pattern, it's probably in the archives of my brain from many years ago, and I'm not trying to make it elegant just easy to understand.
-And the takeaway there is, for scripting, don't worry about elegance, use what you're comfortable with.
+The answer: I just knew that pattern, it's in the archives of my brain from many years ago, and I'm not trying to make it elegant just easy to understand.
+The takeaway there is, for scripting, don't worry about elegance, use what you're comfortable with.
 But...
-I am going to extract that part out into a function though, not so it's reusable, but so the main function reads with clarity of intent.
+I am going to extract that part out into a function, not for reusability but for clarity of intent.

 ```js
 const AWS = require('aws-sdk')